dftbplus/recipes/docs/linresp/diatomic.rst

 We are instructing DFTB+ to compute the first 10 excitations.
-Note that since our system is not closed-shell, we can no longer separate our eigenvalue problem in two independent singlet and triplet equations, so we have to build and diagonalise the entire response matrix in this case.
+Note that since our system is not closed-shell, we can no longer separate our eigenvalue problem into two independent singlet and triplet equations, so we have to build and diagonalise the entire response matrix in this case.
 But, how do we know the spin multiplicities of the computed transitions?
 We get this information from the last column of the *EXC.DAT* file::